NOAA-GFDL/MDTF-diagnostics/doc/sphinx/pod_settings.rst

 ``driver``:
   Filename of the driver script the framework should call to run your diagnostic.

-``realm``:
-  One or more of the eight CMIP6 modeling realms (aerosol, atmos, atmosChem, land, landIce, ocean, ocnBgchem, seaIce) describing what data your diagnostic uses.
-This is give the user an easy way to, eg, run only ocean diagnostics on data from an ocean model.
-Realm can be specified in the `settings`` section, or specified separately for each variable in the `varlist` section.

 ``runtime_requirements``:
   This is a list of key-value pairs describing the programs your diagnostic needs to run, and any third-party libraries used by those programs.